manelpuig/rUBot_gopigo_ws/Documentation/1_gopigo_model&control.md

 y target point
 f yaw orientation angle in deg

+**Go to POSE in VIRTUAL environment**

-Modify the python script developed in turlesim control package according to the odom message type
+A node is created in "rubot_go2pose.py" file to reach the POSE destination with a tolerance.
+We have modified the python script developed in turlesim control package according to the odom message type

 For validation type:
 ```shell